LimeHero/RepresentationStabilityComputations/README.md

 # RepresentationStabilityComputations
 Code base to calculate limiting multiplicites of families of irreducible representations in the cohomology of complex configuration space.
 In "MainMethod.cs", there are a number of useful computations contained in different code blocks.
-Each has a value "k" which can be set to -1 to ignore that block.

 The primary function of the code is provided by the function YoungToPoly(part, smallestDegree), which given a partition of n (a list of decreasing positive integers with sum n) returns an infinite power series in $q^{-1}$ representing the stable multiplicity of the family of irreducible partitions given by "part" in the cohomology of complex configuration space.
 For instance, the empty partition [] returns the stable multiplicity of the trivial representation, and the partition [1] of 1 returns the stable multiplicity of the standard representation.
 See https://math.uchicago.edu/~farb/papers/Pn-FqT.pdf for an introduction to representation stability and what this power series represents.
-The infinite power series is expanded out to the optional "smallestDegree" term, so it will be cut off at $q^\text{-smallestDegree}$.
+The infinite power series is expanded out to the optional "smallestDegree" term, so it will be cut off at (and including) $q^\text{-smallestDegree}$.

 # Abstract:
 Representation stability was introduced to study mathematical structures which stabilize when viewed from a representation theoretic framework.